cisco-open/go-lanai/pkg/security/oauth2/auth/README.md

 This grant allows client to authenticate both the client and user.
 Unlike the password grant, it doesn't need the user to provide their credentials to the client.
 The authorization request returns an auth code.
 The client needs to call the token API with the auth code to get the access token.
 In the token request, the tenant id parameter is an optional parameter to select the tenant for the resulting security context.
-The tenants this authentication context has access to is based on the intersection of the user's assigned tenants and the client's assigned tenants.
+The tenants this authentication context can switch to is based on the intersection of the user's assigned tenants and the client's assigned tenants.

 ### Authorize Request Fields
 See OAuth2 Spec for definition of corresponding fields